Last Updated on: 24th August 2024, 10:55 pm

 And when the mining industry began to wane in the 1920s, he was instrumental in helping boost tourism at Death Valley, helping protect its scenery in the process.

 The prominent outcrop seen from the viewpoint, meanwhile, is known as Manly Beacon, named after William L. Manly.
-He’s best remembered for guiding a group of 49ers crossing Death Valley to safety.
+He’s best remembered for guiding a group of 49ers that was crossing Death Valley to safety.

 While Zabriskie Point is often touted as a scenic sunset point, I came here for sunset one time and was underwhelmed.
 The sun sets directly behind the badlands, dimming their colors.